Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

-Given a financial system with many solutions, a clearing authority would have to decide which of these solutions to implement.
-In practice, there can be many different criteria for selecting among the solutions.
-Some of the most natural objective functions for the authority are as follows:
+Given a financial system with many solutions, there are various objectives that an authority could follow when choosing the solution to implement.
+Some of the most natural objective functions are as follows: